WalletAccount

 Use in a Contract instance

-You can connect a WalletAccount with a Contract instance.
-All reading actions are performed by the provider of the WalletAccount, and all writing actions (that needs a signature) are performed by the browser wallet.
+, and all writing actions (that need a signature) are performed by the browser wallet.

 const lendContract = new Contract(contract.abi, contractAddress, myWalletAccount);

-const qty = await lendContract.get_available_asset(addr); // use of the WalletAccount provider.
+const qty = await lendContract.get_available_asset(addr); // use of the WalletAccount provider

 const resp = await lendContract.process_lend_asset(addr); // use of the browser wallet

-Use as a provider
+Use as a Provider

-Your WalletAccount instance can be used as a provider :
+instance can be used as a provider:

 const bl = await myWalletAccount.getBlockNumber();